LiterateInk/WebRestaw/README.md

     </picture>
 </p>

+[WebResto](https://www.web-resto.fr/) is a software to manage access to catering facilities and/or establishment using badges.
+It also includes a web portal for consulting balances, online payment and direct booking by families themselves. to learn more about WebResto on IANORD website.
+WebRestaw is a simple wrapper around [WebResto](https://ianord.fr/logiciel/webresto-2/) internal API.

 > [!NOTE]
 > This project is not affiliated with [IANORD](https://ianord.fr/) or WebResto in any way.

-[WebResto](https://www.web-resto.fr/) is a software to manage access to catering facilities and/or establishment using badges.
-It also includes a web portal for consulting balances, online payment and direct booking by families themselves.
-[Click here](https://ianord.fr/Logiciel.awp?P1=WebResto) to learn more about WebResto on IANORD website.

-**This package is a wrapper of the web portal** to interact with it programmatically.

 ## Installation